JBossOutreachArchive/mentors-handbook/readme.md

 	-   Ideal steps that a student should follow to complete that task (pointers are a must in this).

-	-   “Task requirements from the student”:
+	-   Task requirements from the student:
 		-   Screenshots (if any)

 		-   Link to the pull request.